 A safe smart contract language accessible to mainstream developers

-Move smart contracts power Sui applications.
-Move is a programming language initially developed at Facebook for writing safe smart contracts.
+Sui Move smart contracts power Sui applications.
+Sui Move is a dialect of the Move programming language initially developed at Facebook for writing safe smart contracts.
 It is a platform-agnostic language that enables shared libraries, tooling, and developer communities across blockchains.

 Ability to define rich and composable on-chain assets